 Since a major purpose of a postdoctoral fellowship is to make important professional contacts, it's a good idea to find out what kind of networking opportunities you'll have.
 Find out if your lab will sponsor your membership in important professional organizations and your participation in conferences.
 Some research groups will pay for you to travel to conferences, while others will not.

 Choosing the right postdoctoral fellowship will help send you on your way to a lucrative, productive career.
-For lots more information on paying for school, see the links on the next page.
+For lots more information on paying for school, see the links below.